jiggy-ai/jiggybase/docs/FAQ.md

 ### Can I add web site to a Collection?

-We currently support adding a single web page at a time by sending a url to the chat interface.
+We currently support adding a single web page at a time by sending a url to the chat.jiggy.ai interface.
 We will extend this capability over time.
 Not all sites are supported since many make it difficult to extract readable text.

-### I have OpenAI ChatGPT Plugin Developer Access, can I use JiggyBase as a ChatGPT plugin?

-Yes, contact us support@jiggy.ai and we will send you a pre-installed plugin URL that uses OAuth to securely access your collections.

 ### Can I create unlimited number of trial accounts and use your awesomely augmented GPT-4 indefinitely for free?